-The program in Listing 10.10 demonstrates the use of reader/writer locks.
-It would be very simple if we did not attempt to prevent starvation, either of readers or writers.
-It uses barrier synchronization to ensure that no thread enters its main loop until all threads have at least been created.
-Without the barrier, the threads that are created first in the main program will always get the lock first, and if these are writers, the readers will starve.
+The program uses barrier synchronization to ensure that no thread enters its main loop until after all threads have been created.
+Without the barrier, the first threads that would be created in the main program would get the lock first, and if these are writers, the readers would starve.